 Since The Force Awakens hit theaters in 2015, the Disney-owned Lucasfilm has officially released four new Star Wars movies.
 And fortunately for fans of the galaxy far, far away, it doesn’t look like the studio plans to stop churning out Star Wars movies anytime soon.

-The list of upcoming Star Wars movies continues to grow, with a new trilogy from The Last Jedi director Rian Johnson in the works in addition to the conclusion of the Star Wars sequel trilogy that kicked off with Force Awakens.
+The list of upcoming Star Wars movies continues to grow, with a new trilogy from The Last Jedi director Rian Johnson in the works in addition to the conclusion of the Star Wars sequel trilogy that kicked off with The Force Awakens and yet another series from Game of Thrones showrunners David Benioff and D.B.
+Weiss.
+Disney has announced that three as-yet-untitled Star Wars movies — presumably one of the aforementioned new series — will hit theaters the weekend leading up to Christmas every other year beginning in 2022.

-With that being said, it can be hard to keep track of all of the upcoming Star Wars movies and their respective release dates.
+With all this information floating around, it can be hard to keep track of all of the upcoming Star Wars movies and their respective release dates.
 So if you’ve found yourself asking, “When does the next Star Wars movie come out?,” then wonder no more.

 Check out our list of all the upcoming Star Wars movies below.

 What we do know is that Force Awakens director J.J.
-Abrams will return to the galaxy far, far away to helm Episode IX of Star Wars in the wake of Colin Trevorrow stepping down due to differences in vision for the project with Lucasfilm.
+Abrams has returned to the galaxy far, far away to helm Episode IX of Star Wars in the wake of Colin Trevorrow stepping down due to differences in vision for the project with Lucasfilm.

-Chris Terrio—who is known for his work on Argo, Batman v Superman: Dawn of Justice and Justice League—will co-write the screenplay with Abrams.
+Chris Terrio—who is known for his work on Argo, Batman v Superman: Dawn of Justice and Justice League — co-wrote the screenplay with Abrams.

 Rian Johnson Trilogy (TBA)